nickzana/rust-iso639/README.md

-An ISO639_1 Language Code implementation with Serde Serialization and Deserialization, Display, Debug, and Eq built in.
-Developed for the rms-metadata library.
+An ISO639 Language Code implementation developed for the rms-metadata library.